 The shooting method is the same as a the one used for panoramic photography.
 You have to get rid of the parallax error by using a panoramic head or a long focal and a subject far from you.
 But first, you need a subject!

-About the material
+About the hardware

 You can use any camera, that has a manual mode, from the smallest "point and shoot" to the biggest DSLR including the mirror-less product line.
 If you are looking from a shallow deep of field prefer a fast and long focal lens.
 And, do not forget: the closer you are to your subject the shallower is your deep of field.